Social issue: Precarity and poverty

 There is the fragility of income and social position in France, with several ways to measure this.
 One example is to look at unemployment.
 Within the European Union in May 2017, France was ranked 6th with its unemployment rate of 9.4 percent, as found by Statista.
 According to Observatoire des inégalités, France has between 5 and 8.9 million poor people, depending on the definition of poverty (this definition ranges from the poverty line at 50 percent of the median standard of living to 60 percent).

 Gender inequality

-Women suffer from economical and social semiotics in France.
+Women suffer from economical and social problems in France.
 They are paid, on average, 6.8 percent less than men, according to l'insee.
 Women in France also face sexual harassment and other problems.

 These are some reasons why the Global Gender Gap report of 2016 has ranked France 17th with a score of 0.755 (on this ranking scale, reaching 1 means gender equality).